apostrophecms/sanitize-html/README.md

 #### Discard disallowed but but the inner content of disallowed tags is kept.

-If you set `disallowedTagsMode` to `discard`, disallowed tags are discarded but don't remove inner content of disallowed tags.
+If you set `disallowedTagsMode` to `discard`, disallowed tags are discarded but but the inner content of disallowed tags is kept.

 ```js
 disallowedTagsMode: 'discard'